LinkedInLearning/intermediate-jenkins-3978673/README.md

-# COURSENAME
+# Intermediate Jenkins: Automate, Integrate, and Secure CI/CD Workflows at Scale
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Intermediate Jenkins: Automate, Integrate, and Secure CI/CD Workflows at Scale`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]